triton-inference-server/pytorch_backend/README.md

 ### Important Note

-* The execution of pytorch model on GPU is asynchronous in nature.
+* The execution of PyTorch model on GPU is asynchronous in nature.
 See [here](https://pytorch.org/docs/stable/notes/cuda.html#asynchronous-execution) for more details.
-Consequently, an error in pytorch model execution may be raised during the next few inference requests to the server.
+Consequently, an error in PyTorch model execution may be raised during the next few inference requests to the server.
 Setting environment variable `CUDA_LAUNCH_BLOCKING=1` when launching server will help in correctly debugging failing cases by forcing synchronous execution.